-Those methods can be helpful, but not everyone can recall afterwards what they have so laboriously studied! 🤔
+These methods can be helpful, but not everyone remembers what they have so diligently studied afterwards! 🤔

 👉 TIP # 1: Try to memorise new words in PAIRS.

 A good way to begin is to memorise adjectives in pairs, nouns in pairs, and so forth.
-Later on, if you are feeling ambitious, you can try to memorise some nouns and adverbs that relate to the same pair of adjectives that you memorised, so for example:
+Later on, if you are feeling particularly determined, you can try to memorise some nouns and adverbs that relate to the same pair of adjectives that you memorised, for example:

-* hard work, diligence, industriousness VS laziness, indolence, slothfulness
+* hard work, diligence, and industriousness vs. laziness, indolence, and slothfulness

-* diligently, actively, energetically, industriously VS lazily, indolently, sluggishly, remissly
+* diligently, actively, energetically, and industriously vs. lazily, indolently, sluggishly, and remissly

 📖 Here is an example from literature, specifically from Shakespeare’s Romeo and Juliet (the emphasis here is my own):